jsaikali/cscie29_final_project/README.md

 ## Problems (70 points)

-## Dask Dataframe (5 pts)
+## 1a.
+Dask Dataframe (5 pts)
 Let's work with Dask dataframes instead of Pandas dataframes.

-Please modify the code in main.py to read our csv as a dask dataframe.
-Then after the vector representation is created, transform that vector back into a Dask dataframe rather than the pandas dataframe.

-Provide print statements to the console, reporting how long each step takes with Dask vs. Pandas.
+Note that when you are asked to "output", it is expected that this is done through `main.py` with print statements

+- In addition to the existing code reading dataframes as pandas, please read the csvs using `dask.dataframe`.
+Output the time elapsed for each case.
+- In addition to sampling 100K rows of the pandas dataframe, do so for the dask dataframe.
+Output the time elapsed for each case.
+- In addition to creating the vector representation for the pandas dataframe, do so for the dask dataframe, do so for the dask dataframe.
+Output the time elapsed for each case.
+- After you transform the vector data back to a pandas dataframe, use dask's `from_pandas` method to convert it also into a dask dataframe called `df_dask`.
+We will be working with it later.

+## 1b. embed_document
+Change the `embed_document` method in the `WordEmbedding` class so that it leverages `dask.delayed`.
+Output the time elapsed when running `embed_document` on the dask dataframe with versus without `dask.delayed`.

-## Dask: Aggregating Metrics using Delayed and Dask Dataframes (40 pts)
+## 2. Dask: Aggregating Metrics using Delayed and Dask Dataframes (40 pts)
 Let's say we want a basic understanding of the characteristics of each star value, including the following
 - Average text length
 - Sum of "useful" votes
 - Sum of "funny" votes
 - Sum of "cool" votes
+- Count of number of reviews

 #### Traditional Way (5 pts)
 Perform these aggregations the traditional way, using pandas dataframes & groupbys.
 Print the time elapsed to the console.